maklyakov/react-test-task/README.md

 ----------
 Create a front-end CRUD application to manage books on a bookshelf, using this application as the back-end.

-The application is deployed, wth the API endpoints ready to access at the following base URL: https://react-test-globacap.herokuapp.com/
+The application is deployed, the API endpoints ready to access at the following base URL: https://react-test-globacap.herokuapp.com/

 We would especially like to see your approach to coding, use of any stylesheet languages such as Sass or LESS, or anything else you think is relevant.